vogler/free-games-claimer/README.md

 ```
 docker run --rm -it -p 6080:6080 -v fgc:/fgc/data ghcr.io/vogler/free-games-claimer
 ```
-which will run `node epic-games; node prime-gaming`.
-If you only want to claim games for one store, you can override the default by appending e.g. `node epic-games` at the end of the `docker run` command.
+which will run `node epic-games; node prime-gaming; node gog`.
+If you only want to claim games for one of the stores, you can override the default command by appending e.g. `node epic-games` at the end of the `docker run` command.
-Data is stored in the volume `fgc`.
+Data (including json files with claimed games, codes to redeem, screenshots) is stored in the Docker volume `fgc`.

 <details>
   <summary>I want to run without Docker or develop locally.</summary>